Kerry Smith

 Kerry Lois Smith (29 March 1953 – 20 April 2011) was a New Zealand actor and broadcaster.
 Between 1978 and 1989, she co-presented the "Top Marks" breakfast show on 89FM in Auckland.
 She was a presenter on the radio station The Breeze from 2006 to 2011.
 She was also a presenter for Radio Pacific and Radio Live.
 On television, she was known for her role as Magda in the 1980s drama series Gloss.
 She also worked as a television announcer and weather presenter, and was the host of home improvement show Changing Rooms.
-Smith died following a battle with melanoma.
+Smith died on 20 April 2011 following a battle with melanoma.